-Ultraviolet (U.V.) light increases your chances of developing cataracts and macular degeneration, as well as pterygium and pingueculum (growths that form on the eye’s outer surface).
+Ultraviolet (U.V.) light increases your chances of developing cataracts, macular degeneration, eyelid cancer, as well as pterygium and pingueculum (growths that form on the eye’s outer surface).

-This is why we all must wear sunglasses, which protect the tissues around the eyes from U.V. light.
-Year round, we should wear sunglasses when:
+This is why everyone should wear sunglasses, which protect the tissues in and around the eyes from U.V. light.
+Sunglasses are not just for summer.
+We should wear sunglasses when:

 What Age Should I Start Wearing Sunglasses?

 If you believe your child doesn’t need sunglasses, or that you’ve reached an age where the sun won’t affect you, think again.

 Truth is, you’re never too young or too old to wear sunglasses.
 Children have larger pupils and spend more time outdoors than adults.
 As damage from the sun is cumulative over time, children should wear sunglasses as young as possible.
 In fact, 50% of our lifetime U.V. exposure occurs by the age of 18.